 Findings by researchers at Oregon State University and the University of California, Santa Barbara were published today in Scientific Reports.

-Rebecca Maher, a graduate research fellow in the biology department, led the Oregon State study, which involved coral samples collected off the coast of Moorea, a South Pacific island that’s part of French Polynesia.
-The corals examined in tank experiments by biologists Rebecca Vega Thurber and Ryan McMinds, were Pocillopora meandrina, commonly known as cauliflower corals.
+Rebecca Maher, a graduate research fellow in the microbiology department, led the Oregon State study, which involved coral samples collected off the coast of Moorea, a South Pacific island that’s part of French Polynesia.
+The corals examined in tank experiments by microbiologists Rebecca Vega Thurber and Ryan McMinds, were Pocillopora meandrina, commonly known as cauliflower corals.

 Coral reefs are found in less than 1 percent of the ocean but are home to nearly one-quarter of all known marine species.
 Reefs also help regulate the sea’s carbon dioxide levels and are a crucial hunting ground that scientists use in the search for new medicines.